 J.H.
 Snider is the President of iSolon.org.

-During the 2012-2013 academic year, he is a non-residential Lab Fellow at Harvard University’s Edmond J. Safra Center for Ethics.
+During the 2012-2013 academic year, he was a non-residential Lab Fellow at Harvard University’s Edmond J. Safra Center for Ethics.

 In 2008, he was a residential fellow at the Harvard Kennedy School of Government’s Shorenstein Center on the Press, Politics and Public Policy.